sanketss84/sanketss84.github.io/articles/20230311-ender3-s1-pro-retraction-test.md

 - Cura 522 as slicer of choice

 ## quick summary
-after a lot of tests and trying to find the best value so far I have found that for Ender 3 S1 PRO with esun PLA+ filament
+after a lot of tests and trying to find the best value so far I have found that for Ender 3 S1 PRO with esun PLA+ filament produced best results
-- retraction distance 0.9mm
+- retraction distance 0.8mm
-- retraction speed 40 and 50 mm/s produced great results
+- retraction speed 40 and 50 mm/s
-- so will keep it at 40mm/s for now
+- fan speed 100%

+I have not been able to better the fine threads much despite all tests 0.7 and 0.8mm are sweet spots.

 ## common settings for all retraction tests
 - 0.3 Layer height was used for all